Skip to Main Content Skip to Footer Content

 4. Insulate with Window Film

-Window film looks like the plastic wrap you use to cover food and does a great job at insulating your windows during the colder months.
+Window film looks like the plastic wrap you use to cover food and does a great job at blocking cold air from coming through windows during the colder months.

 After placing window film on your windows, heat it with a blow-dryer to shrink it and seal out drafts.